Office Hours: Monday - Friday: 9am-5pm

 Perhaps one of the most common side effects that is unique to body contouring procedures is that of overexertion.
 Usually as patients recover they feel much lighter on their feet.
 This gives them the notion that they can go back to their usual tasks or even more strenuous activities.
 This is dangerous as it can result in the tearing of sutures.
 It’s important to hold off on any strenuous activities until getting the clear from the doctor.

-Body contouring side effects are no more risky than those associated with any other procedure.
+Surgical body contouring side effects are no more risky than those associated with any other cosmetic surgery procedure.
+If surgery is not an option for you, there are less invasive body contouring and fat removal treatments available.

-It’s important to stay healthy and follow doctor’s orders.
-A patient can go into a procedure with ease of mind knowing what may lie ahead.
+It’s important to stay healthy and follow your doctor’s orders.
+A cosmetic surgery patient can go into a procedure with ease of mind knowing what may lie ahead.

 Body contouring procedures can truly change your life and give the confidence-boost you deserve.